-- (1) The Tribunal is to review, in accordance with this Division - (a) the making of assessment orders; and - (b) treatment orders (and their variation and discharge); and - (c) admissions of involuntary patients to SMHUs; and - (d) the status of voluntary inpatients; and - (e) the placement of any involuntary patient or forensic patient under seclusion or restraint; and - (ea) the authorisation of treatment for any forensic patient; and - (f) the application of force to any forensic patient; and - (g) the withholding, from any patient, of information by persons; and s.
-179 Part 3 - Tribunal (h) the transfer of any involuntary patient or forensic patient within Tasmania; and (i) the granting, refusal, cancellation or variation of leave of absence for any involuntary patient or forensic patient who is not subject to a restriction order; and (j) the exercise of visiting, correspondence or telephone rights by any forensic patient.
-(2 2) The T ribunal is also required to review - (a) as provided by section 36B of the Corrections Act 1997 , admissions of prisoners to secure mental health units; and (b) as provided by section 134B of the Youth Justice Act 1997 , admissions of youth detainees to secure mental health units; and (c) as provided by section 37 of the Criminal Justice (Mental Impairment) Act 1999 , restriction orders or supervision orders made under that Act.
-(3 b) The T ribunal may also review - (a) CFP refusals, under section 70, to return forensic patients to the custody of the Director or the Secretary (Youth Justice); and
+- (1) The Tribunal is to review, in accordance with this Division - (a) the making of assessment orders; and - (b) treatment orders (and their variation and discharge); and - (c) admissions of involuntary patients to SMHUs; and - (d) the status of voluntary inpatients; and - (e) the placement of any involuntary patient or forensic patient under seclusion or restraint; and - (ea) the authorisation of treatment for any forensic patient; and - (f) the application of force to any forensic patient; and - (g) the withholding, from any patient, of information by persons; and

+- (h) the transfer of any involuntary patient or forensic patient within Tasmania; and - (i) the granting, refusal, cancellation or variation of leave of absence for any involuntary patient or forensic patient who is not subject to a restriction order; and - (j) the exercise of visiting, correspondence or telephone rights by any forensic patient. - (2) The Tribunal is also required to review - (a) as provided by section 36B of the Corrections Act 1997, admissions of prisoners to secure mental health units; and - (b) as provided by section 134B of the Youth Justice Act 1997, admissions of youth detainees to secure mental health units; and - (c) as provided by section 37 of the Criminal Justice (Mental Impairment) Act 1999, restriction orders or supervision orders made under that Act. - (3) The Tribunal may also review - (a) Chief Psychiatrist refusals, under section 70, to return forensic patients to the custody of the Director or the Secretary (Youth Justice); and

-- (b) the giving of urgent circumstances treatment to any involuntary or forensic patient; and - (c) the exercise of a Chief Psychiatrist's power of direct intervention; and - (d) any matter referred to it by, or at the direction or instigation of, a Chief Psychiatrist; and - (e) any matter prescribed by the regulations.
+- (b) the giving of urgent circumstances treatment to any involuntary or forensic patient; and - (c) the exercise of the Chief Psychiatrist's power of direct intervention; and - (d) any matter referred to it by, or at the direction or instigation of, the Chief Psychiatrist; and - (e) any matter prescribed by the regulations.